olaflaitinen/Rhenium-OS/docs/architecture/architecture-overview.md

 ## Introduction

 This document provides a comprehensive overview of the Skolyn Rhenium OS architecture.
-Rhenium OS is a state-of-the-art, layered, modular system built on proprietary deep learning models—including Physics-Informed Neural Networks (PINNs), Generative Adversarial Networks (GANs), U-Net architectures, Vision Transformers, and 3D CNNs—that orchestrates the complete medical imaging AI pipeline from data ingestion through clinical reporting with unprecedented speed, accuracy, and transparency.
+Rhenium OS is a state-of-the-art, layered, modular system built on proprietary deep learning models, including Physics-Informed Neural Networks (PINNs), Generative Adversarial Networks (GANs), U-Net architectures, Vision Transformers, and 3D CNNs, that orchestrates the complete medical imaging AI pipeline from data ingestion through clinical reporting with unprecedented speed, accuracy, and transparency.

 ---